 Accommodations

 Students who may need an academic accommodation based on the impact of a disability must initiate the request with the Office of Accessible Education (OAE).
 Professional staff will evaluate the request with required documentation, recommend reasonable accommodations, and prepare an Accommodation Letter for faculty.
 For students who have disabilities that don't typically change appreciably over time, the letter from the OAE will be for the entire academic year; other letters will be for the current quarter only.
 Students should contact the OAE as soon as possible since timely notice (for example, at least a week before an exam) is needed to coordinate accommodations.
 Students should also send your accommodation letter to instructors as soon as possible.
-If you require additional, or different, accommodations specific to the Fall 2023 learning environment, please contact your disability adviser directly.
+If you require additional, or different, accommodations specific to the Winter 2022 learning environment, please contact your disability adviser directly.

 IV.
 Honor Code